tagohd/mono/Concepts/Magic/Spells/Magic Missile.md

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart for each slot level above 1st.

+>[!warning]
+>[[Institute for the Magical Arts & Sciences|IMAS]] understands then need for personal protection, so this spell is not forbidden.
+But please note that you may still be charged with assault if you target a person with this spell.
+In the event that you are facing criminal charges after using this spell for legitimate self-defense, IMAS members may be eligible for legal representation at a discounted rate.
+Contact your local IMAS hall for more information.

+%%
+sudoMinor:: Tagging the ones that have little bits of worldbuilding.
+#minorChange #unseenByLun
+%%

 #Spells/Minor